Jonmainhart/pbj/DEVELOPMENT.md

 tiebreaker prediction.

 Picks are keyed by game ID and contain the selected team's abbreviation.

-The absence of a game from a player's picks represents N/P.
+An absent game represents N/P.

 ## CSV Import

-The CSV contains one column per matchup and one row per player.

 The importer matches matchup columns against the normalized NFL schedule and normalizes known team-abbreviation aliases.

 Import rules:

-- A pick must match one of the teams playing that game.
+- Picks must match one of the teams playing the game.
-- A blank pick is an error.
+- Blank picks are errors.
-- Explicit `N/P` is accepted and omitted from the normalized picks.
-- N/P produces a warning.
+- Explicit `N/P` is accepted, omitted from normalized picks, and produces a warning.
 - Spreadsheet scoring or `CORRECT` data is ignored.

-On successful import, player data is replaced atomically and the imported CSV is deleted.
+A successful import atomically replaces player data.
+The week is then rescored and season statistics are rebuilt so corrections propagate immediately.

-On failure, the existing weekly data remains intact and the CSV remains available for correction.
+A failed import leaves existing weekly data unchanged and preserves the CSV for correction.

 ## Data Ownership

-Each transformation owns a specific part of the generated data.
+Each transformation owns part of the generated data:

-`update_games.py`
-: Owns games and establishes the initial lock time.
+- `update_games.py` — games and initial lock time

-`import_picks.py`
+- `import_picks.py` — players
-: Owns players.

-`score_week.py`
+- `score_week.py` — weekly results
-: Owns weekly results.

-`aggregate_season.py`
+- `aggregate_season.py` — `season.json`
-: Owns `season.json`.

-`app.js`
+- `app.js` — presentation only
-: Owns presentation only.

 Each transformation must preserve data owned by the others.

-Per-pick correctness is not persisted.
-It can be derived from the player's pick and authoritative game result.
+Per-pick correctness is not persisted; it is derived from the player's pick and the authoritative game result.

 ## Lock Time

-Picks lock one hour before the scheduled kickoff of the first game of the football week.
+Picks lock one hour before the scheduled kickoff of the first game of the week.

-The lock time is established when the weekly schedule is created and stored in the weekly data.
-Later schedule changes do not silently move the established pool lock time.
+The lock time is established when the schedule is created and stored in weekly data.
+Later schedule changes do not silently move it.

 ## Weekly Scoring